What is Marital Property in Florida?

 When couples are working through a divorce, decisions regarding how property and belongings will be divided can be a central point of contention.
 When spouses cannot come to an agreement, the terms of property distribution can be left to a judge.
 Florida is an equitable distribution state meaning that a judge will look to split marital assets fairly between spouses.

-A judge will base the decision in conjunction will every factor of the divorce and what each spouse contributed to the marriage.
+A judge will base the decision in conjunction with every factor of the divorce and what each spouse contributed to the marriage.
 Only marital assets are considered in this process while non-marital assets, property owned before a marriage, will remain the sole property of each spouse.
-Our blog looks at the difference between marital and non-marital property in Florida.

 In practice, the distinction between how property is classified is not always clear and can often lead to disputes.
 Marital assets typically include all belongings and property which either spouse acquired during the time in which they were legally married.
 This can include cars, bank accounts, and retirement accounts as well as debts such as a mortgages and credit cards.
 In many situations, how debt will be distributed among spouses plays an equally important role in a divorce.